 When comparing Supernotes vs Roam Research, the Slant community recommends Roam Research for most people.
-In the question“What is the best cross-platform note taking app?”
-Roam Research is ranked 22nd while Supernotes is ranked 44th.
+In the question“What is the note taking app for Amazon Alexa?”
+Roam Research is ranked 30th while Supernotes is ranked 49th.

 Ranked in these QuestionsQuestion Ranking